 How to Balance Wedding Planning with a Full-Time Job

 Yay!
 You’re engaged – congrats.
-Now begins the planning stage, which is so fun…but how can you fit that in with an already packed schedule?
-One local bride shares how she managed to balance wedding planning with a full-time job.
+Now begins the planning stage, which is so fun.
+But how can you fit that in with an already packed schedule?
+One local bride shares how she learned to balance wedding planning with a full-time job.
 It can be done!

 How to Balance Wedding Planning with a Full-Time Job